therj/ulauncher-youtube/README.md

-# Youtube Search extension
+# Youtube Search Extension

 > A [ulauncher](https://ulauncher.io/) extension

-It uses selenium to scrape and BeautifulSoup to parse.
+Uses selenium to visit YouTube and BeautifulSoup to parse response.

 ## Install `selenium` and `BeautifulSoup`